 FDA bottled water quality regulations require bottled water companies to regularly sample and analyze their water.
 Samples must be found to be safe and sanitary.
 The FDA also monitors bottled water plant and equipment design, bottling procedures and record keeping.

-Bottled water companies must pass inspections by the FDA as part of its food safety program, and some states require bottled water companies to obtain an annual license.
+Bottled water companies must pass regular inspections by the FDA as part of its food safety program, and some states require bottled water companies to obtain an annual license.

 Myth #2: The FDA has no authority over bottled water that doesn’t cross state lines (i.e. is not interstate commerce).